insected/bobbae_gcp-wiki/Syllabus.md

 The materials in this document  cover the breadth of what [GCP](https://cloud.google.com/) offers but you also need to figure out which area you want to study in more detail.

 There are some example [8 week schedules](Schedules) that can be used in an instructor-lead training sessions.
+Each scheduled week is roughly equivalent to a chapter in this document.
+During the scheduled programs, there may be some weekly [Assignments](Assignments).

 ### Group Project